huggingface/hub-docs/docs/hub/model-cards.md

 ### Specifying a library

-You can also specify the supported libraries in the model card metadata section.
+You can specify the supported libraries in the model card metadata section.
 Find more about our supported libraries [here](./models-libraries).
-The library can be specified in the following order of priority
+The library will be specified in the following order of priority:

-1. Specifying `library_name` in the model card (recommended if your model is not a `transformers` model)
+1. Specifying `library_name` in the model card (recommended if your model is not a `transformers` model).
+This information can be added via the metadata UI or directly in the model card YAML section:

 ```yaml
 library_name: flair